Updated April 2021.

 Whether you’re craving an authentic slice of New York-style pizza or a gourmet meal prepared by some of the top chefs in the world, you’ll find everything your taste buds desire here.

-While riding a horse-drawn carriage may sound like a fairy tale, the reality is that carriage horses often live and work in inhumane conditions.
+Riding a horse-drawn carriage sounds like a fairy tale.
+But the reality is, carriage horses often live and work in inhumane conditions.

-Horse-drawn carriages should not share the same roadways as honking cars and cyclists as it puts both the animal and the public at risk.
-These horses work long hours, rain or shine and even when the weather is unbearably hot or freezing cold.
+Horse-drawn carriages shouldn’t share the same roadways as honking cars and cyclists as it puts both the animal and the public at risk.
+These horses work long hours (rain or shine) and even when the weather is unbearably hot or freezing cold.

 Paying for a horse-drawn carriage ride continues to support the industry.
-So while it might sound like a nice way to experience Central Park, it’s best to pass on this idea.
+So while it might sound like a nice way to experience Central Park, you’ll want to pass on this idea.

 9. Spending too much money on food in NYC

-I’m going to be honest, NYC is an expensive city and the price point at its restaurants is higher than other large cities, such as Toronto for example.
-However, with some careful planning, there are plenty of great ways to save money when eating out in New York City.
+NYC is an expensive city and the price point at its restaurants are higher than other large cities, such as Toronto.
+However, with some careful planning, there are plenty of great ways to save money when eating in New York City.

-Many of New York’s popular restaurants offer affordable lunch specials.
-This can be a great way to enjoy a tasty meal for a budget price.
+Many popular NYC restaurants offer affordable lunch specials.
+This can be a great way to enjoy a tasty meal for cheap.

 If you don’t mind eating a little early (or late at night), I highly recommend taking advantage of New York City’s happy hour specials.
 Enjoy discounted menu prices on a selection of both food and drinks.

 OK, we can’t be healthy all the time.
 Grabbing a slice of New York pizza is one of my favorite meals when I’m on-the-go sightseeing in the city.
 If you’re visiting New York City for the first time, getting NYC-style pizza is a MUST!